SySS-Research/invoke-lsaparse/README.md

 # Invoke-LSAParse

-PowerShell implemtation for parsing LSA (Local Security Authority) memory dumps.
+PowerShell implementation for parsing LSA (Local Security Authority) memory dumps.

 This PowerShell script can be used to extract user credentials (currently only NT hashes) from LSA memory dump files.
 Its only dependency is the executable of the [Microsoft Console Debugger (cdb.exe)](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) which is integrated into the PowerShell code by using the corresponding build script.